earthrise-media/mining-detector/README.md

 #### `deploy_model.ipynb` (requires Descartes Labs access)
 Given a model file and a GeoJSON describing a region of interest, run the model and download the results.
 Options exist to deploy the model on a directory of ROI files.

-## Data
+### Data
 The data directory contains two directories.
 - `data/boundaries` contains GeoJSON polygon boundaries for regions of interest where the model has been deployed.
 - `data/sampling_locations` contains GeoJSON datasets that are used as sampling locations to generate training datasets.
 Datasets in this directory should be considered "confirmed," and positive/negative class should be indicated in the file's title.
 - `data/outputs` will be populated with results from `deploy_model.ipynb` in a folder corresponding to the model version used in the run.
 By default, it is populated with GeoJSON files from our runs and analyses.

-## Models
+### Models
 The models directory contains keras neural network models saved as `.h5` files.
 The model names indicate the patch size evaluated by the model, followed by the model's version number and date of creation.
 Each model file is paired with a corresponding config `.txt` file that logs the datasets used to train the model, some hyperparameters, and the model's performance on the test dataset.

-The model `44px_v2.8_2021-11-11.h5` is currently the top performer overall.
-However, different models have different strengths/weaknesses.
+The model `44px_v2.8_2021-11-11.h5` is currently the top performer overall, though some specificity has been sacrificed for generalization.
+Different models have different strengths/weaknesses.
 There are also versions of model v2.6 that operate on RGB and RGB+IR data.
 These may be of interest when evaluating whether multispectral data from Sentinel is required.

-## Docs
+### Docs
 This directory does not store docs.
 Instead, it hosts .html files that are displayed on the repo's github pages site at [https://earthrise-media.github.io/mining-detector/{file_name}.html](https://earthrise-media.github.io/mining-detector/amazon-v2.4.html).